ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 **Supporter**: Your follower is present in the scene, but does not directly engage your opponents.
 Instead they may perform assists and other unrelated actions.

 Followers acting in any of these three capacities may be removed from the contest by otherwise unengaged opponents.
-To remove a follower from a scene, an opponent engages your follower in a simple contest.
+To remove a follower from a scene, an opponent engages your follower in a Simple Contest.
 Your GM sets the resistance, or if it is another PC's follower they determines the relevant ability of the follower engaging yours.
 On any failure, your follower is taken out of the contest.
 For consequence determination purposes, the follower has X+2 Resolution Points lodged against him, where X is the usual number levied by the Resolution Point table.

-### 8.2.5 Risky Gambits
+### 5.2.5 Risky Gambits

 During an Scored Contest, you can attempt to force a conflict to an early resolution by making a risky gambit.
 If you win the exchange, you lodge an additional 1 Resolution Point against your opponent.
 However, if you lose the exchange, your opponent lodges an additional 2 Resolution Points against you.

 If both contestants engage in a risky gambit, the winner lodges an additional 2 Resolution Points against the loser.

-### 8.2.6 Defensive Responses
+### 5.2.6 Defensive Responses

 In a Scored Contest, you can make a defensive response, lowering the number of Resolution Points lodged against you in an exchange.
 If you win the exchange, the number of Resolution Points you lodge against your opponent decreases by 1.
 If you lose, your opponent lodges 2 fewer Resolution Points against you.
 The total number of Resolution Points assigned by an exchange is never less than 0; there is no such thing as a negative Resolution Point.

-### 8.2.7 Joining Scored Contests In Progress
+### 5.2.7 Joining Scored Contests In Progress

 When you wish to join an Scored Contest in progress, you and your GM should discuss whether you accept the current framing.
 If so, you can participate.
 In an Scored Contest, you simply select an opponent and enters into a new exchange.
 If you want to achieve something other than the goal established during framing, you may instead perform unrelated actions, including assists and augments.

-## 8.3 Extended Contest
+## 5.3 Extended Contest

-### 8.3.1 Procedure
+### 5.3.1 Procedure

 1. Your GM frames the contest.
 2. You choose a tactic, and figure your PC's target number (TN) using the ability rating and any modifiers.
 The PCs TN is the rating of their ability, plus or minus modifiers the GM may give you.
 Figure your starting Advantage Point (AP) total using the TN, including all modifiers and augments.
 The AP include +20 for each level of mastery, and can also be increased by followers.